-This Mother’s Day, we will hear stories of love and strength from Kerena Letcher.
+This Mother’s Day, Canuck Place shares the story of Kerena Letcher, one of the strongest moms we know.
 Her son, Heston, has a terminal illness called Sanfilippo Syndrome.
 He has been on the Canuck Place program for over 6 years.
 Kerena and her husband are also parents to four other boys, two teenagers and younger twins.

 We asked Kerena about her journey through motherhood and how she has navigated her life with her five children.
 Her words are filled with strength, love, compassion and honesty.

 “Being Heston’s mom is like being given a role that you always feel unqualified for.
 It is sort of like having one child, figuring out all the things that work, thinking you are prepared and know what to do, only to have that second child and realize none of the tricks you learned for your first will work for your second.
 With Heston, his needs and abilities are constantly changing so we have to continually adjust and figure out how to accommodate new needs, the loss of various abilities, all while focusing on giving him the best quality of life possible.